 I don't think there’s an easier way to quilt your quilt on a longarm than with these simple straight lines!
 Since my quilt already had an obvious linear design printed on the surface, it was very easy to line up the needle with the lines I wanted to quilt and pull the machine across the frame.

-Channel locks are a standard accessory on the Continuum quilting frame.
+Channel locks are a standard accessory on most Grace Company quilting frames.
 It’s a small attachments on one wheel of the machine and carriage that can really help you control the machine and be able to stitch straight lines perfectly across the frame.

 Just in case you have a Continuum frame and do not have channel locks, this is usually packaged in a very small box that's easy to miss when you're putting your frame together.
 If you are just getting your frame, make sure to take the time to attach your channel locks.